Adapted from The Kitchen Diaries by Nigel Slater (Fourth Estate, 2005)

 I’ve been making Marcella Hazan’s iconic Bolognese sauce for years, and I believe it’s the real thing.
-I’ve even used it to stuff inside my grandmother’s crespelle, turning it into cannelloni.
-But as delicious as it is, it isn’t very saucy—and sometimes something with a bit more sauce and umami depth is exactly what I want.
+I’ve even used it to stuff inside my grandmother’s crespelle, turning them into cannelloni.
+But as delicious as it is, it isn’t very saucy—and sometimes I want something with a bit more sauce and umami depth.
 That’s what I found in The Kitchen Diaries by Nigel Slater.

 I’ve been led to believe no self-respecting Italian would even think about serving Bolognese over spaghetti.
-But English people do, Nigel Slater does, and now sometimes so do I. That said, this sauce is especially good on rigatoni—or even better, mezzi rigatoni—because it snuggles into the tubes.
+But English people do, Nigel Slater does, and now sometimes so do I. That said, this sauce is especially good on rigatoni, mezzi rigatoni—or my favorite, shells, such as Faella Tofe—because it snuggles inside the crevices.

 4 tablespoons butter